xuzhusheng/subfont/README.md

 # web-font-utils
-Scrape characters' unicode range for fonts in your web page.
-So that you can create minimal subset of fonts for two-stage font loading.
+Scrape characters of fonts in your web page for two-stage font loading.

 ---
 ## Prerequisite